ctranstrum/chuck/BUILD.md

 or in other words, the keys that are by default mapped to Q and apostrophe.
 Note that as of the time of this writing, you will need to be using Chrome or Edge to get it to work.

-If a key isn't working, the first thing to look at is that the switch has been installed properly, and the pins aren't bent.
+If a key isn't working,
+the first thing to look at is that the switch has been installed properly, and the pins aren't bent.

+If you need to troubleshoot the soldering by shorting MCU pins to test the firmware is working, remember that this board uses a charlieplex matrix with an interrupt pin, so you will not be able to test by shorting the row/column pins together.
+Instead, you will also need to connect to the interrupt pin as well, which is labeled as P7 on the PCB.

 If you need to correct any soldering, access to the bottom of the PCB involves removing all 12 screws from the bottom of the case.